xtremeonecoder/heating-support-system/README.md

 Custom formalities at sea-port can both negatively as well as positively impact on shipment time and cost as well as the interest of choosing the port for shipment.
 For example, if the formalities are more strict and lengthy, such as - Document Receiving -> Cargo Examination -> Classification -> Taxation -> Release / Withdraw, then importers and exporters may not choose the port for their business.

 ## Project Design:
 The schematic diagram below shows an abstract view of the application.
-We used some third party tools to develop our application, those are as follows:
+Some third party tools are used to develop the application, those are as follows:

 1) PHP, a powerful server side scripting language for internet programming
 2) Zend Framework, a PHP framework for developing the core application.
-3) MySQL, a database management tool for medial-scale application development.
+3) MySQL, a database management tool for medial-scale application evelopment.
 4) CanvasJS, a javascript and php tool for implementing chart / graph.
 5) SimpleXLSX Master, a php tool for handling excel data.
 6) jQuery, a javascript library for advanced application development.